 So how do you solve this burgeoning problem of being able to consistently provide a superior CX?

 For some reason, marketers refrain from readily trying out the new MarTech stacks and fail to reap the benefits as early movers.
 This is all-the-more concerning when as many as 96% of brands today state that CX is important both offline and online but still less than 50% are using MarTech to track customers between channels.

 This actually presents an opportunity for brands to bank upon and sell on the basis of CX as their value proposition.
 CX today is a strategic priority for businesses competing for customers’ attention in an omnichannel world.
 It can not only help deliver more personalized support to customers and increase customer engagement, but also deliver relevant content that can help solve customers’ problems.

-There’s this very popular quote, “Change is the only constant” – Something very true in Marketing Technology.
-The way this is evolving and the new use cases that it’s continuously giving rise to, it has become extremely important for Marketers to be in the know of this progression.
+A popular quote, “Change is the only constant” rings very true in the Marketing Technology world.
+It’s evolution and the new use cases that it’s continuously giving rise to, have become extremely important for Marketers to be in the know of this progression.